aimenux/CoravelDemo/README.md

 and [Coravel](https://github.com/jamesmh/coravel)
 in order to schedule some useless tasks.

-> 'Coravel' offer a fluent api in order to schedule synchronous, asynchronous, invocable tasks, etc.
+> `Coravel` offer a fluent api in order to schedule synchronous, asynchronous, invocable tasks, etc.

 **`Tools`** : vs19, net core 3.1